CMA CGM Benjamin Franklin: Routes

 The December 26, 2015 arrival at the Port of Los Angeles marked the first time a ship of this size had been used in North America - previous routes for a ship this large were only from Asia to Northern Europe.
-Benjamin Franklin is about a third larger than the biggest container ships that typically visit the deep water ports of southern California.
+CMA CGM Benjamin Franklin is about a third larger than the biggest container ships that typically visit the deep water ports of southern California.
 After departing Long Beach, she traveled north along the West Coast of the United States, arriving at the Port of Oakland near San Francisco on December 31, and at the Port of Seattle on February 29, 2016.
 The U.S. tour was short-lived, however, as CMA CGM postponed deployment of megaships to the West Coast in May 2016, citing a lack of demand.

 In regard to U.S. port infrastructure, Marc Bourdon, president of CMA CGM American operations, states that while some ports are ready, most ports would have difficulty with such a large ship, and that ports would need to be modified before permanent large-scale implementation could commence.
 One such necessary modification is for the terminal cranes to be able to reach containers stacked to the full capacity of 10 high.

 Engine

-The Benjamin Franklin is propelled by a MAN B&W 11S90ME-C9.2, a low speed, two-stroke diesel engine.
+The CMA CGM Benjamin Franklin is propelled by a MAN B&W 11S90ME-C9.2, a low speed, two-stroke diesel engine.
 The MAN B&W 11S90ME-C9.2 was designed in house by MAN B&W with the goals of the lowest possible operational costs and fuel consumption at any load and any prevailing condition.
 MAN B&W ME engines have design and performance characteristics in order to comply with International Maritime Organization Tier II emission regulations.

 Concept of engine control system

-This engine has electronic hydraulic activation in order to increase flexibility with regard to fuel injection and exhaust valve activation.
-These two factors are adjusted in order to match operating conditions that a ship may be under.
-This electronic control of the start to finish of the combustion process is known as the Engine Control System.
-Fuel injection controls the speed in which the engine will be operating at, while the exhaust valves control the exit of combustion gases from the cylinder.
-The actuators for fuel injection and the exhaust valves are electronically controlled by the Engine Control System.
-For fuel injection, a plunger powered by a hydraulic piston is started with oil pressure.
-Oil pressure is regulated by a valve that is electronically controlled through the Engine Control System.
-Exhaust valves are opened by a two-stage exhaust valve actuator which is activated by oil delivered from an electronically controlled valve.
-By controlling these valves electronically, the combustion process is fully controlled by the Engine Control System.
+This engine features electronic hydraulic activation to enhance flexibility in fuel injection and exhaust valve operation.
+These two factors are adjusted to align with the operating conditions that a ship may encounter.
+The electronic control of the entire combustion process, from start to finish, is referred to as the Engine Control System.
+Fuel injection regulates the engine's operating speed, while the exhaust valves manage the expulsion of combustion gases from the cylinder.
+The actuators for both fuel injection and exhaust valves are electronically controlled by the Engine Control System.

+For fuel injection, a plunger powered by a hydraulic piston is initiated by oil pressure.
+This oil pressure is regulated by a valve that is electronically controlled through the Engine Control System.
+The exhaust valves are opened by a two-stage actuator, which is activated by oil delivered from an electronically controlled valve.
+By electronically managing these valves, the Engine Control System fully regulates the combustion process.